 We recently launched the Young Entrepreneur’s Program at Animo Leadership Academy, a charter high school right in our backyard in Lennox, California.

-1. A FREE HUMAN Healthy Vending machine is placed in your school
+- A free HUMAN Healthy Vending machine is placed in an underserved school

-4. Your school earns money and your students become social entrepreneurs!
+- The school earns money and its students become social entrepreneurs!